syedali040205/MMM-SkinAnalysis/README.md

 GitHub URL: https://github.com/syedali040205/MMM-SkinAnalysis

-Violation of these terms may lead to license termination and legal action.
+violation of which will lead to strict legal action and license termination

 ---

 ## 💡 Notes